robert/robert.github.com/_posts/2019-12-02-pfab4-exception-handling-dealing-with-failure.md

 ## You are already perfect

 Before we start, I'd like to make it clear that Michael's code is already perfect for what it is.
 The logic is already entirely correct, and the program already achieves exactly what he wants it to.
 Sure, the world would be a fractionally tidier place if he tweaked a few things (as we're about to discuss), but no one's life would be materially improved.
-If in a year's time Michael is looking at another job in another city and wants to re-use his tool, he should just run it again exactly as it is, and not worry about whether his database querying code is as terse as it can possibly be.
+If in a year's time Michael is looking at another job in another city and wants to re-use his tool, he should just run his code again exactly as it is, and not worry about whether his error handling is as precise as it can possibly be.

 On the other hand, suppose that Michael wants to consider expanding the program into something more complex; maybe with a web UI, or the ability to query different map engines, or to consider public transport or walking, or if he just wants to improve his programming chops for the sake of it.
 In this case I think that he should seriously consider the modifications that I'm about to suggest.